RightMesh/GPSSuperPeer/README.md

 Start the mongo daemon with `mongod --dbpath <path/to/datastore>`

-Run the Super with `./build/install/Superpeer/bin/Superpeer`
+Run the SuperPeer with `./build/install/Superpeer/bin/Superpeer`

 Run the web that marks the currently recorded GPS coords with `node app.js <here-app-id> <here-app-code>`
 - You can create a HERE account [here](https://developer.here.com/plans?create=Freemium-Basic&keepState=true&step=account), or ask me for existing credentials